Polycademy/dreamitapp/README.md

   * You must have an account on Github for this work.
   * Once downloaded go into tools > options and login to Github using this application.
   * In the default storage directory, point it to your "www" directory.
-  * On the left you should see Polycademy, go into there and clone both dreamitapp repository and dreamitapp_release respository.
+  * On the left you should see Polycademy, go into there and clone both dreamitapp repository.
   * This means you now have the full source code of Dream it App inside your "www" directory.
   * If you feel like it, you should fork the repository into your own respository and then make the necessary changes.
 This requires a more advanced understanding of Git however.
 3. Git Binary (http://git-scm.com/download/win)